spoonboy-io/custom-tab-plugin/README.md

 Create an instance with the above name, to show the dummy data.

 ### Database user
-This plugin uses a separate database connection for the purpose of deleting data from the custom table.
-Currently there are no configuration options in the plugin to set this data.
-For now, amend the [connection details for the user here](https://github.com/spoonboy-io/custom-tab-plugin/blob/main/src/main/groovy/com/morpheusdata/managedServiceTab/managedServiceTabPluginController.groovy#L32), before building the plugin, or create the user with these credentials.
-Configuration options to enable this data to be maintained in Morpheus will follow.
+This plugin uses a separate database connection for the purpose of deleting data from the custom table since only read operations are supported in the plugin framework.
+Configuration options to enable this data to be maintained in Morpheus are on the plugin settings page when installed.

 ### Build the plugin